lf-bro/GoogleReviewExtractor/README.md

 # Google Maps Review Scraper

-*Automation script for extracting Google Maps reviews of any place using Selenium and Python.*
+_Automation script for extracting Google Maps reviews of any place using Selenium and Python._

 ## 📌 Overview

 This project automates the process of scraping reviews from Google Maps.
-It scrolls through the reviews section, extracts relevant information, and stores it in a structured format (CSV/JSON).
+It scrolls through the reviews section, extracts relevant information, and stores it in a structured format (JSON).

 You can use this for:

-* Research and analytics
+- Research and analytics
+- Website testimonial
-* Sentiment analysis
+- Sentiment analysis
-* Business insights
+- Business insights
-* Data collection projects
+- Data collection projects

 ---

 ## ✨ Features

-* Automatically loads and scrolls through all reviews
+- Automatically loads and scrolls through all reviews
-* Extracts reviewer name, rating, date, and full review text
+- Extracts reviewer name, profile image, rating and full review text
-* Saves data in CSV or JSON format
+- Saves data in JSON format
-* Easy-to-run Python script
+- Easy-to-run Python script
-* Modular and extendable code
+- Modular and extendable code

 ---